Slider2732-2/Electrostatics-Circuit/README.md

 An ongoing DIY project to research and develop a DIY lightning/general electrostatics detection circuit. <br>
 The project uses an Arduino Nano, SSD1306 screen and a simple detector circuit.<br><br>

-The full circuit diagram is to follow, but the base circuit has been uploaded. <br>
+The full circuit diagram is included above. <br>
 See the Slider2732_ YouTube channel for more information and development videos. <br>
 This project uses the Arduino IDE for code development. <br>
 Current version is ElectrostaticDetector_V101.ino, which is Version 1.01